meilisearch/documentation/learn/security/tenant_tokens.md

 For more information on each one of the tenant token fields, consult the [token payload reference](#tenant-token-payload-reference).

-The `tokenPayload` is passed to `node-jsonwebtoken`'s `sign` method, together with the complete API key used in the payload and the chosen encryption algorithm.
+`tokenPayload` is passed to `node-jsonwebtoken`'s `sign` method, together with the complete API key used in the payload and the chosen encryption algorithm.
 Meilisearch supports the following encryption algorithms: `HS256`, `HS384`, and `HS512`.

 Though this example used `node-jsonwebtoken`, a NodeJS package, you may use any JWT-compatible library in whatever language you feel comfortable.